LaurelWalkerDavis/BaseballApp/README.md

 # Baseball League Manager

 Baseball League Manager is a web-based application for managing baseball teams, players, and statistics.
 It allows users to register a team manager account.
 After registering, users can add and edit their own teams, players, and statistics.
 Sample baseball stats available for tracking include: wins, losses, and games played; batting averages, fielding percentages, and related data.
-While all teams and players will be viewable by guests to the web page, only registered team managers have access to edit their teams' and players' data.
+While all teams and players will be viewable by guests to the web page, only registered team managers have access to add or edit their teams' and players' data.

 ## Web Application
 [Go to the Baseball League Manager](https://baseball-league-manager.herokuapp.com/)

 ## Packages
 Packages include: League_App, M6_Project, and users.
+There is no "top-level" package.
+Dr. Shaffer indicated that this was fine for this particular project.

 ## Usage
 ### View Statistics as a Guest: